-The campaign was officially launched by Kezia Dugdale (Former Lothians MSP for Scottish Labour) and Alison Johnstone (Lothians MSP for the Scottish Green Party) in September 2014 and has been founded by life long feminist campaigners.
+The campaign was founded by life long feminist campaigners in Scotland and was officially launched by Kezia Dugdale (Former Lothians MSP for Scottish Labour) and Alison Johnstone (Lothians MSP for the Scottish Green Party) in September 2014.
 We welcome the support of individuals from across political parties and none, because championing women’s social justice is everyone’s responsibility.

 We’re not the first campaign for fair representation in Scotland.
 We stand on the shoulders of, and work with, formidable women who pushed the cause when a parliament in Scotland was first being considered.